Home

 Computational Notes:

-The reduced dollar amount is computed using the standard present value formula:
+The reduced amount is computed using the standard present value formula:

-Reduced dollars = amount/(1 + inflation rate)^number years
+Reduced amount = amount/(1 + inflation rate)^number years

-The required dollar amount is computed using the standard future value formula:
+The required amount is computed using the standard future value formula: